epicmanmoo/dumb-bot/README.md

-# DiscordBot
+# A weird discord bot that can help in servers

-## A bot that's helpful in a server, I hope...
+#### This is my first actual 'project'